wp-plugins/wpnewsman-newsletters/readme.txt

 * First public release.
 Hello World!

 == Upgrade Notice ==

+= 1.4.3 =
+* Fixed the bug that cause emails to be frozen in pending state.

 = 1.4.2 =
 * Fixed pagination bug in subscribers view.